-В. In order to claim the preference provided under Section I.B., Pennsylvania resident bidders must complete the following or have such information on file with the Issuing Office: 1.
-1. Address of bidder's bona fide establishment in Pennsylvania at which it was transacting business on the date when bids for this contract/requisition were first solicited: 2. a.
-If the bidde er is a corporation: (1) corporation \square is or \square is not incorporated under the laws of the Commonwealth of sylvania. (a) If the bidder is incorporated under the laws of the Commonwealth of Pennsyl provide date of incorporation: it must have a certificate of authority to do business in the Commonwealth Pennsylvania from the Pennsylvania Department of State as required by If the bidder is not incorporated under the laws of the Commonwealth of Pennsylvania, it must have a certificate of authority to do business in the Commonwealth of Pennsylvania from the Pennsylvania Department of State as required by the Pennsylvania Business Corporation Law (15 P.S. §2001).
-Provide date of issuance of certificate of authority: (2) The corporation is or is not conducting business in Pennsylvania under an assumed fictitious name.
-If the bidder is conducting business under an assumed or fictitious name must register the fictitious name with the Secretary of the Commonwealth and the office the prothonotary of the county wherein the registered office of such corporation is located required by the Fictitious Corporate Name Act, as amended 15 P.S. §51 et seq.
-Corporate bidders conducting business under an assumed or fictitious name must provide date registry of the assumed or fictitious name: b.
-If the bidder is a partnership: r is a partnership: (1) The partnership is or is not conducting business in Pennsylvania under an assume fictitious name.
-If the bidder is conducting business under an assumed or fictitious name must file with the Secretary of the Commonwealth and the office of the prothonotary county wherein the principal place of business is located as required by the Fictitious N Act of May 24, 1945, P.L.
+- B. In order to claim the preference provided under Section I.B., Pennsylvania resident bidders must complete the following or have such information on file with the Issuing Office: - 1.
+Address of bidder's bona fide establishment in Pennsylvania at which it was transacting business on the date when bids for this contract/requisition were first solicited: - 2. a.
+If the bidder is a corporation: - (1) The corporation is or is not incorporated under the laws of the Commonwealth of Pennsylvania. - (a) If the bidder is incorporated under the laws of the Commonwealth of Pennsylvania, provide date of incorporation: - (b) If the bidder is not incorporated under the laws of the Commonwealth of Pennsylvania, it must have a certificate of authority to do business in the Commonwealth of Pennsylvania from the Pennsylvania Department of State as required by the Pennsylvania Business Corporation Law (15 P.S. §2001).
+Provide date of issuance of certificate of authority: - (2) The corporation is or is not conducting business in Pennsylvania under an assumed or fictitious name.
+If the bidder is conducting business under an assumed or fictitious name, it must register the fictitious name with the Secretary of the Commonwealth and the office of the prothonotary of the county wherein the registered office of such corporation is located as required by the Fictitious Corporate Name Act, as amended 15 P.S. §51 et seq.
+Corporate bidders conducting business under an assumed or fictitious name must provide date of registry of the assumed or fictitious name: - b.
+If the bidder is a partnership: - (1) The partnership ☐ is or ⊠is not conducting business in Pennsylvania under an assumed or fictitious name.
+If the bidder is conducting business under an assumed or fictitious name, it must file with the Secretary of the Commonwealth and the office of the prothonotary the county wherein the principal place of business is located as required by the Fictitious Name Act of May 24, 1945, P.L.
 967, as amended 54 P.S. §28.1.
-Partnerships conducting busi under an assumed or fictitious name must provide the date of filing of the assume fictitious name with the Secretary of the Commonwealth: (2) The partnership ☐is or ☐ is not a limited partnership formed under the laws of jurisdiction other than the Commonwealth of Pennsylvania.
-If the bidder is an Out-of-s limited partnership, it must register with the Pennsylvania Department of State as requ by the Act of July 10, 1981, P.L.
+Partnerships conducting business under an assumed or fictitious name must provide the date of filing of the assumed or fictitious name with the Secretary of the Commonwealth: - (2) The partnership is or is not a limited partnership formed under the laws of any jurisdiction other than the Commonwealth of Pennsylvania.
+If the bidder is an Out-of-state limited partnership, it must register with the Pennsylvania Department of State as required by the Act of July 10, 1981, P.L.
 237, as amended, 59 Pa.
 C.S.A. §503.
-Out-of-state lim partnerships must provide the date of registry with the Pennsylvania Department of St C. If the bidder is an individual: He or she ☐ is or ☐ is not conducting business under an assumed or fictitious name.
-If the bidde is conducting business under an assumed or fictitious name, he or she must file with the Secretar of the Commonwealth and the office of the prothonotary in the county wherein the principal place of business is located as required by the Fictitious Name Act of May 24, 1945, P.L.
+Out-of-state limited partnerships must provide the date of registry with the Pennsylvania Department of State: - c.
+If the bidder is an individual:

+He or she \Box is or \Box is not conducting business under an assumed or fictitious name.
+If the bidder is conducting business under an assumed or fictitious name, he or she must file with the Secretary of the Commonwealth and the office of the prothonotary in the county wherein the principal place of business is located as required by the Fictitious Name Act of May 24, 1945, P.L.
 967, as amended, 54 P.S. §28.1.
 Individuals conducting business under an assumed or fictitious name must provide the date of filing of the assumed or fictitious name with the Secretary of the Commonwealth: